spec-first/connexion/docs/exceptions.rst

             .. warning::

-                ⚠️ **The following is not recommended as it complicates the exception handling logic,**
+                ⚠️ **The following is not recommended as it complicates the exception handling logic!**

             You can also register error handlers on the underlying flask application directly.